ThoratSoham/automatic-couscous/README.md

 ## 📦 Prerequisites

-Make sure you have the following installed on your machine before running the project:
+Make sure you have the following installed on your machine before running the project:-

 - [Node.js](https://nodejs.org/) (v18.0.0 or higher)
 - [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/)